Jurager/teams/README.md

         'team_id', $request->user()->currentTeam->id
     )->get();

-Switching Teams

-A user may switch their current team via the "team switcher" menu available within the Jetstream navigation bar.

 ### [#](#the-team-object) The Team Object

 The team object that is accessed via `$user->currentTeam` or other team-related Eloquent queries provides a variety of useful methods for inspecting the team's attributes and relationships: